How to Set Up DMARC: A Step by Step Guide | EasyDMARC

 What is DMARC?

 DMARC is an open standard enabled on 70% of the world’s inboxes.
-DMARC setup is also the best best way for businesses to protect their emails from illegitimate usage and cyber attacks.
+DMARC setup is also the best way for businesses to protect their emails from illegitimate usage and cyber attacks.

 DMARC record example